-The Career Guidance office also organizes several events and workshops on campus for students to help them explore a variety of career paths in the major they chose.
-They help the students to build their professional identity and to network with employers looking for their skills and experience.
+The Career Guidance Office also organizes several events and workshops on campus to help students explore a variety of career paths in their major, build their professional identity and network with employers looking for their skills and experience.

-The University maintains an up-to-date centralized database for career opportunities, managed by the Career Services.
-The School of Architecture & Design contributes to this database by sharing any career opportunities that are addressed to the School with the Career Guidance Office.
-The School is planning in the future to expand this involvement in order to improve its assistance to students and alumni by establishing a dedicated staff position for this purpose.
+The School of Architecture and Design shares any career opportunities it receives with the Career Guidance Office, thereby contributing to the university’s centralized database that is managed by Career Services.
+The school is planning to expand this involvement in order to improve its assistance to students and alumni by establishing a dedicated staff position for this purpose.

 Architecture Internship: Advising, Guidance and Support

 The student internship system has been revised to meet new criteria for incoming students.
 The new internship is in line with the NCARB AXP, Architecture Experience Program, and is divided over two courses: Internship I which takes place during the summer term of the fourth year, and Internship II which takes place in the Fall of the fifth year.

 During the spring semester preceding the internship semester, a workshop is held to provide advising, guidance and support, namely:

 - Introduction of the Internship program.

 - Overview of NCARB AXP and applicability in local market.